smonn/validator-fns/README.md

 - Node.js 12+, but may work in older Node.js versions.
 - ES6 compatible browsers.

-Older environments may require polyfills for the following:
+Older environments may require polyfill or transpile for the following:

 - `Promise`, `Promise.all`
 - `Array.prototype.find`
 - `URL`
+- Rest (`...`) parameters and operators
+- And possibly others

 ## License